Harry A. Gampel Pavilion

-Harry A. Gampel Pavilion is a 10,167-seat multi-purpose arena in Storrs, Connecticut, United States, on the campus of the University of Connecticut (UConn).
+Harry A. Gampel Pavilion is a 10,244-seat multi-purpose arena in Storrs, Connecticut, United States, on the campus of the University of Connecticut (UConn).
 The arena opened on January 21, 1990, and is the largest on-campus arena in New England.
 It was named after industrialist and 1943 UConn graduate Harry A. Gampel, a philanthropist who walked with Martin Luther King Jr., and who donated $1 million for the construction of the arena.
 It is about 216000 sqft.
-Gampel Pavilion is the primary home to the UConn Huskies men's basketball, women's basketball, and women's volleyball teams.
+Gampel Pavilion is the primary home to the UConn Huskies men's basketball and women's basketball teams.
+It was formerly the home of the women's volleyball team.

-For most of the time since the late 1990s, the men's basketball team has played most of their more important games at the XL Center in Hartford.
-During the 2011–12 season, the men's basketball team played 11 home games in Hartford and only eight at Gampel.
+Both the men's and women’s basketball teams also play at the PeoplesBank Arena in Hartford, playing roughly half the season in each venue.
+Separate season ticket packages are offered for each venue.

 The pavilion is the centerpiece of the UConn Sports Center, which also includes Wolff-Zackin Natatorium.

 Construction

-It replaced the Hugh S. Greer Field House, which only held 4,604 people and still stands to the northwest of the pavilion.
+Gampel Pavilion replaced the Hugh S. Greer Field House, which still stands to the northwest of the pavilion but has a much smaller capacity (4,604).
 The facility has been expanded three times.
 As originally constructed, it seated 8,241.
 After the 1995–96 season, 1,900 seats were added around the entrances, increasing capacity to 10,027.
-A seating adjustment after the 2001–02 season added 140 more seats to result in the current capacity.
+A seating adjustment after the 2001–02 season added 140 more seats to result in the 10,167 capacity.

 In the summer of 2017 a project began to replace the aging roof, which was completed in October 2017.
 During that time, the volleyball team played some of its fall home games in Greer Field House.

+Minor renovations in 2023 and full renovation of the lower bowl in 2025 resulted in changes to the capacity.